 Normally, you will need to bring a complaint to the Legal Ombudsman within 6 months of receiving a final written response from us about your complaint.
 The time limits for the Legal Ombudsman accepting a complaint are:-

-- Six years from the date of act/omission, or
+- One year from the date of act/omission, or

-- Three years from when the complainant should have known about the complaint
+- One year from when the complainant should have known about the complaint

 The financial limit on compensation the Legal Ombudsman can award is currently £50,000 however the power to disallow costs is unlimited